petervarkoly/cranix-apply-patch/README.md

-# cranix-apply-patch
+# cranix-apply-regs
-Package to apply patches by starting the windows clients
+Package to apply registry patches by starting the windows clients